 Keep reevaluating your goals as you make decisions

-Look back at the research and make sure your team is implementing content that’s addressing user needs.
+Look back at the research and make sure your team is implementing the content, designs, and features that address user needs.
 Process-wise, make sure you’re using time and resources efficiently—especially in enterprise environments.
 Your team should be looking for opportunities to reduce steps or time for the internal people involved in creating or updating content.

 Remind yourself that success is based on outcomes, not features

 Don’t get too caught up in the release of specific features—or on beating out the competition by introducing something new.
-You’ll want to stay focused on the outcomes of introducing a feature, including user feedback and internal metrics of success.
+You’ll want to stay focused on the outcomes of introducing a feature, including user feedback and internal success metrics.
 Gather user feedback, do design validation, and build the data you collect into future releases.

 4. Understand what kind of debt your organization has, and how much